 This Annual Report includes statements that express the Company's opinions, expectations, hopes, beliefs, plans, intentions, objectives, strategies, assumptions or projections regarding future events or future results of operations or financial condition and therefore are, or may be deemed to be, "forward-looking statements."
 The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Forward-looking statements appear in a number of places throughout this Annual Report and include statements regarding the Company's intentions, beliefs or current expectations concerning, among other things, results of operations, financial condition, liquidity, prospects, growth, strategies, future market conditions or economic performance and developments in the capital and credit markets and expected future financial performance, the markets in which the Company operates as well as any information concerning possible or assumed future results of operations, beliefs and forecasts concerning future events impacting the Company.
+Forward-looking statements appear in a number of places throughout this Annual Report and include statements regarding the Company's intentions, beliefs or current expectations concerning, among other things, results of operations, financial condition, liquidity, prospects, growth, strategies, future market conditions or economic performance and developments in the capital and credit markets and expected future financial performance, the markets in which the Company operates as well as any information concerning possible or assumed future results of operations of the Company.
+Such forward-looking statements are based on available current market material available as of the date of this Annual Report and management's expectations, beliefs and forecasts concerning future events impacting the Company.
 Factors that may cause such forward-looking statements to differ from actual results include, but are not limited to: